uncomplicate/neanderthal/articles/tutorial_native.md

-Neanderthal supports any pluggable infrastructure ([GPU computation is already available!](tutorial_opencl.html)), and the default is to use vectors and matrices backed by direct byte buffers, that can be sent to native libraries via JNI without copying overhead.
+Neanderthal supports any pluggable infrastructure ([GPU computation is already available!](tutorial_opencl.html)), and the default is to use vectors and matrices backed by direct byte buffers that can be sent to native libraries via JNI without copying overhead.

 ### Creating Vectors and Matrices